 LUKE 16:26 tells us no soul passes from hell to heaven, and no soul passes from heaven to hell.

 SO, what visiting beings are these claiming to be souls?
 They are deceivers.
 They are demons!

-Two young ministers were also there to help.
+During this same season of life, we met two young ministers.
 One had a unique testimony of his former life of unbelief and frequent marijuana use.
 In that old life, he saw what he called ‘gray people’ every night in his room.
 The gray people would pull mean pranks on him, lock him out in the yard, etc. His nominal Christian parents were powerless and didn’t know what to do.